 Kahm Derian, Captain of the Kemeniroc, crossed his quarters headed for a small kitchenette.
 He was looking to retrieve a bar of chocolate from the cooler.
-Compared to most authority figures the captain was young in years, yet he was an intimidating character due to his height and broad shoulders and intense features like a square jaw that often set itself rigidly in place as well as a dark, penetrating stare the same color as his hair.
-At the moment, however, his face was one big smile.
-He was happy to finally have found success at rousing the young woman who for four straight days had been stuck in a deep sleep aboard his starship.
+Compared to most authority figures, the captain was young in years, yet he came across as an intimidating character due to his height and broad shoulders and intense features like a square jaw that often set itself rigidly in place.
+His dark, penetrating stare matched the color of his hair and the seriousness of his usual mood.
+On this occasion, however, his face appeared to be one big smile.
+He was happy to have finally found success at rousing the young woman who for four straight days had been stuck in a deep sleep aboard his starship.

 But that was all behind them now.
 She was safe now.